 The holy book contains the Sikhism scriptures and is the 10th prophet for the Sikhs; the previous nine prophets were all people.
 The words of the holy book are chanted by three men throughout the day and played over loudspeakers.
 There are also two large screens within the Golden Temple, both of which have subtitles of the words being chanted in various languages, including English.

 Around 9.30pm each evening, the holy book is “put to bed”.
 Starting at the land end of the causeway, four men carry a palanquin, whilst chanting and saying prayers.
 On arrival at the Golden Temple, the book is collected, carried back and put to bed.

 It has often been said that there is a religious fervour in the air when waiting by the pool of nectar for the procession to take place.
 Once the ceremony starts, visitors also comment on the magnetism of the book drawing you in as it passes.

 Jallianwala Bagh, the garden where Sikhs were massacred by the British in 1919, is worth a visit.
 The 6.5-acre garden is located near to the Golden Temple and was established in 1951.

 The Wagah Border ceremony marks the closing of the border between India and Pakistan each day.
 During the ceremony, the Indian and Pakistani border guards conduct a choreographed routine, flags are lowered and the gates are closed.
 The ceremony takes place every evening at sunset and lasts approximately 45 minutes.

 For further information about the Golden Temple, please read this blog written by Heather in our sales team.

-If you would like to visit the Golden Temple, our Hill Stations to Kashmir, Passage to India and Karakoram Adventure: Kashgar to Kashmir group tours all include a visit to Amritsar.
+If you would like to visit the Golden Temple, our Hill Stations to Kashmir and Karakoram Adventure: Kashgar to Kashmir group tours all include a visit to Amritsar.
 Alternatively, we can arrange a tailor made holiday holiday to India to suit your dates and requirements.